EDF INNOVATES TO HELP CUSTOMERS MOVE TO HEAT PUMPS

 - The One-stop Heat Pump App will guide customers through the heat pump process, providing detailed technical support before, during and after the installation.

 EDF has announced two new innovative projects that are designed to support customers transitioning to heat pumps.
-Both projects are supported by the Department for Business, Energy and Industrial Strategy (BEIS) under its Heat Pump Ready Programme.
-The Heat Pump Ready Programme forms part of BEIS’s £1 billion Net Zero Innovation Portfolio (NZIP), which aims to accelerate the commercialisation of innovative clean energy technologies and processes over the next two decades.
+Both projects are supported by the Department for Energy Security and Net Zero (DESNZ) under its Heat Pump Ready Programme.
+The Heat Pump Ready Programme forms part of DESNZ’s £1 billion Net Zero Innovation Portfolio (NZIP), which aims to accelerate the commercialisation of innovative clean energy technologies and processes over the next two decades.

 Heat pumps are a critical solution for decarbonising homes, and will be vital if the UK is to meet its legally binding commitment to achieve net zero by 2050.
 The Heat Pump Ready Programme will support the development of innovative solutions across the heat pump sector.